meieradam/Py_NAT/readme.md

-# Setting up PyNAT
+# Setting up PyNAT / FlackNAT

 ---

-## Preperation
+## Preperation and considerations

 Before peforming any of the following steps make sure to have the service, sh, and yaml in the directory of your choice.
-Preferably in /opt/PyNAT
+Preferably in /opt/PyNAT.

+For the future I would highly recommend making config.yaml work from the sd card.
+This is also where the config file for AuxBox is stored.
+Having everything located here allows the end users to easily update their machine with what ever configuration the wish.
+I would even go as far as including the static IP of the AuxBox within the config.yaml.

 ---